Living in Pondok Indah

 Why Families with Children Choose Pondok Indah

 School access.
-The Independent School of Jakarta (ISJ) is in Pondok Indah - specifically on Jl.
-Metro Pondok Indah, within 5-15 minutes of most addresses in the area.
+The Independent School of Jakarta (ISJ) is in Pondok Indah, specifically on Jl.
+Metro Pondok Indah, within 5 to 15 minutes of most addresses in the area.
 Jakarta Intercultural School (JIS) has its lower school campus in Pondok Indah and its upper school in nearby Cilandak.
 For families at either of these schools, Pondok Indah is the obvious base.
-See the commute time calculator for precise journey times from specific street areas.

 Housing: What You'll Find and What It Costs